The topic of uninsured/underinsured motorist coverage in Virginia is complex.

 Persons listed as “driver”, “listed driver”, “operator” or “insured driver” may be second-class insureds even though not a relative.
 Smith v.
 USAA, 365 S.C.
 50, 56 (2005)

 In INA v.
 Perry, 204 Va.
 833 (1964), a police officer was struck by an uninsured motorist while standing some distance from his cruiser.
-He was deemed to be a second class insured.
 UM coverage did not apply because he was not using or occupying the insured vehicle.
 In Bratton v.
 Selective, 290 Va.
 314, 334 (2015), a highway worker was 9 feet away from his vehicle.
 He was a second class insured.
 He was deemed to be covered because he was getting out of his dump truck at the time of the collision.
 In Cunningham v.
 INA, 213 Va.
 72 (1972), a man was occupying his employer’s truck and therefore entitled to UM coverage on the truck and also to UM coverage available under his personal vehicle.
 In Bayer v.
 Travelers, 221 Va.
 5 (1980), the plaintiff was a passenger in his own uninsured vehicle being road tested by a garage owner and was injured due to the negligence of the operator of another uninsured vehicle.
 He was not entitled to UM coverage through the garage policy because he was not occupying an insured vehicle.
-Likewise he was not an insured under the garage policy.
 In Stone v.
 Liberty Mutual, 253 Va.
 12 (1996), the plaintiff was injured by an uninsured motorist while driving his own car to deliver pizzas.
 The employer’s business auto policy only provided UM coverage for two vehicles listed on the policy, neither of which was the vehicle the plaintiff was driving.
 The liability coverage on the policy extended to vehicles that were not owned by the employer, however the UM coverage did not.

 The UM endorsement excludes coverage when the insured is using a vehicle without a reasonable belief that he is entitled to do so.
 This however does not apply to a resident relative using a covered vehicle owned by the named insured.

-Where a liability insurer properly denied coverage due to lack of permission, a passenger in the vehicle is not entitled to its UM coverage because she was a second class insured.
+Where a liability insurer properly denied coverage due to lack of permission, a passenger in the vehicle is not entitled to its UM coverage.
 Nationwide v.
 Harleysville, 203 Va.
 600, 603 (1962)

-Where a passenger seeking UM coverage through the policy issued to a host driver operating a non-owned vehicle, the critical factor is whether the liability provision of the host’s UM policy was triggered in the collision.
+Where a passenger seeking UM coverage through the policy issued to a host driver operating a non-owned vehicle, the critical factor is whether the liability provision of the host’s policy was triggered in the collision.
 McDuffy v.
 Progressive, 73 Va.
 Cir.
-322 (2007) In this case it was found that there was no UM coverage where the host driver was not at fault for the collision with the uninsured driver.
+322 (2007) There was no UM coverage where the host driver was not at fault for the collision with the uninsured driver.

 In a circumstance where the host driver and another defendant are both liable, plaintiff can make a claim for both liability coverage and UIM coverage on the same policy because the UIM claim involved a second vehicle.
 Dyer v.
 Dairyland Insurance, 267 Va.
 726, 728 (2004)